 If you need the share certificate(s) more quickly, Computershare offers a secure mailing service for an extra fee.
 The replacement share certificate(s) will then be sent to you within two working days.
 When calling Computershare please ask the Customer Service Representative about this service.

-When we receive the letter of indemnity, we may need to carry out satisfactory security and anti-fraud checks.
+When Computershare receive the letter of indemnity, they may need to carry out satisfactory security and anti-fraud checks.

 Computershare will invalidate the share certificate at the point it is reported to them as missing.
 Therefore, the process of replacing the certificate will still be required.